The chance to see marine wildlife and spectacular ocean and mountain views as the sun ...

 Kindergarten Building | Constantia Waldorf School | Spaanschemat River Road | Constantia | Cape Town | +27 (0)21 783 2063

-Cape Town is peppered with an assortment of public parks and considering entrance to all of them is free, visiting one for the day is an affordable entertainment option.
-It may not seem like such a thrilling activity for adults, but kite-flying is the stuff happy childhoods are made off.
-There are many large greenways to choose from, and we have listed a few below – all are open every day during daylight hours.
+Cape Town is peppered with an assortment of public parks and considering entrance to all of them is free, visiting for the day is a great option.
+Fly a kite, explore, watch the dogs or walk yours (where allowed), or feed the squirrels.
+We have listed a few park options below – all are open every day during daylight hours.

 - The Company’s Garden in the city centre (take along some nuts to feed the squirrels)